Part 1: 3 Steps to build an e-Commerce business

 • What’s unique in your product?

-• Is your produ2ct solving your customer’s problem?
+• Is your product/service solving your customer’s problem?

-Uniqueness is a key to attract customers.
+Uniqueness is a key to attracting customers.
 If you offer ordinary products that your potential customers can find elsewhere, think about unique packaging or additional perks that a customer could get.

-For example, a great perk is loyalty programmes as people love connecting to a brand which can offer something in return.
+For example, a great perk is loyalty programs as people love connecting to a brand that can offer something in return.

 handing website using pc